L0SG/relational-rnn-pytorch/README.md

 # Examples
 `python train_rmc.py --cuda ` for full training & test run of RMC with GPU.

-`python train_rmc.py --cuda --adaptivesoftmax --cutoff 1000 5000 20000` if using large vocabulary dataset (like WikiText-103) to fit all the tensors in the VRAM.
+`python train_rmc.py --cuda --adaptivesoftmax --cutoffs 1000 5000 20000` if using large vocabulary dataset (like WikiText-103) to fit all the tensors in the VRAM.

 `python generate_rmc.py --cuda` for generating sentences from the trained model.